Skip to content

 Sender IDs are not case sensitive (for example, ‘ABC’ is considered the same as ‘abc’).

 A sender ID can be registered and used by multiple organisations if each organisation can prove it has a valid use case.
+Review the ACMA requirements for valid use case

 Restricted words set by ACMA include: